Chris4891/-CI-PP2-Quiz2/README.md

 The application was also tested on different devices to ensure that it is responsive and functional on all screen sizes.

+## Libraries and Frameworks
+* Tilt.js (https://gijsroge.github.io/tilt.js/) is a JavaScript library that allows you to add a 3D effect to DOM elements on mouse movement.
+* Vanilla JavaScript is used to implement the game logic and interact with the HTML and CSS.